 Usually, French toast is made with (old) white bread, but I like it better when I make them with wholemeal bread.
 You can also use baguette or brioche to make French toast.
 In this recipe I use cinnamon, but many old cookbooks also have recipes with nutmeg, rose water, wine or brandy.

 - In a shallow bowl, whisk the milk, sugar, cinnamon and egg together.

-- Dip the bread slices into the mixture and let them soak them for a minute.
+- Dip the bread slices into the egg mixture and let them soak for one minute.

-- Add the bread slices to the butter and cook them for a few minutes on both sides until they are golden.
+- Add the bread slices to your pan and bake them for 2-3 minutes on both sides until golden.

-- Remove to a plate and sprinke some extra sugar and cinnamon over them if you like.
+- Remove the French toast to a plate and sprinkle with some extra sugar and cinnamon.